 You can access the full study in Greek here.

-You may watch the video of the event here.
+You can watch the video of the event here.